-For 50% of the 2012 and 2013 awards: 30% of this part of an award will vest for a median TSR, increasing to 100% vesting of this part of an award for an top quartile TSR, measured against the FTSE 250 (excluding investment trusts).
+For 50% of the 2013 awards: 30% of this part of an award will vest for a median TSR, increasing to 100% vesting of this part of an award for a top quartile TSR, measured against the FTSE 250 (excluding investment trusts).

-For 50% of the 2014 awards: 25% of this part of an award will vest for a median TSR, increasing to 100% vesting of this part of an award for an top quartile TSR, measured against the FTSE Small Cap (excluding investment trusts).
+For 50% of the awards from 2014 and onwards1: 25% of this part of an award will vest for a median TSR, increasing to 100% vesting of this part of an award for a top quartile TSR, measured against the FTSE SmallCap (excluding investment trusts).
 Awards have a concurrent performance condition that no vesting occurs for Relative EPS growth below 0%.